theopenconversationkit/tock-helm-chart/charts/tock/README.md

 In this example, Alice has the role 'botUser', whereas Bob has all roles.
 To define the identities and roles of several users, separate their values with commas.

+You can find more information about the roles in the [Tock documentation](https://doc.tock.ai/tock/fr/admin/securite/#r%C3%B4les)

 ## Deployment on arm64 and processor without AVX instructions